AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-4-tighter-relaxations.md

 This pairwise operation is called **Fourier–Motzkin elimination**.
 Retaining all hidden variables avoids the projection explosion but leaves a large global linear program.
-Explicitly eliminating them risks creating a polytope with many facets.
+Explicitly eliminating them can generate many pairwise inequalities.
 We now have a reason to keep only selected linear relationships.

 ## Keep selected lines with DeepPoly

-**DeepPoly** records a concrete interval, one affine lower expression, and one affine upper expression for each neuron.
-For April's unstable ReLU, its symbolic bounds can be written as
+**DeepPoly** records a numerical interval, one affine (linear-plus-constant) lower expression, and one affine upper expression for each neuron.
+For an unstable ReLU, it keeps the upper chord and one of Triangle's two lower lines:
+$h\geq0$ or $h\geq z$.

+To compare those two choices, place them inside the sound family

 $$
-\lambda z_2\leq h_2
+\lambda z_2\leq h_2,
-\leq\frac{1}{2}z_2+0.2,
-\quad 0\leq\lambda\leq1.
+\qquad 0\leq\lambda\leq1.
 $$

-The endpoints $\lambda=0$ and $\lambda=1$ recover the two Triangle lower lines, $h_2\geq0$ and $h_2\geq z_2$.
-DeepPoly keeps one lower line and the upper chord rather than sending all three Triangle constraints to a global linear program.
+The two lines that DeepPoly considers are the endpoints: $\lambda=0$ gives
+$h_2\geq0$, and $\lambda=1$ gives $h_2\geq z_2$.
+The values between them help
+us derive which endpoint to select; DeepPoly does not need to store the whole family.

 All of these lower lines are sound, but they do not give equally tight enclosures.
-Because they share the same upper chord, DeepPoly measures the area between each candidate lower line and that chord.
-A smaller area admits fewer artificial $(z_2,h_2)$ pairs and therefore preserves more information.
-DeepPoly chooses the candidate with the smallest area; this is its **min-area heuristic**.
+Because they share the same upper chord, DeepPoly measures the area between each lower line and that chord.
+A smaller area admits fewer points that lie inside the relaxation but not on the exact ReLU graph, so it preserves more information.
+DeepPoly chooses the endpoint with the smaller area; this is its **min-area heuristic**.
 We will derive the concrete choice after seeing back-substitution.

 ### Why the constraints do not multiply